ngokhoa1202/cs-note/programming/go/fundamentals/Function.md

 	return // <=> return s, d
 }
 ```
-- A function can <mark class="hltr-yellow">return multiple values</mark> respectively in Go.
+- A function can *return multiple values* respectively.
-- <mark class="hltr-yellow">Default parameters</mark> are <mark class="hltr-yellow">not supported</mark> by Go.
+- *Default parameters are not supported*.
-- Function whose body has the last statement as a terminating statement does not have return a value.
+- Function whose body has the last statement as a terminating statement does not have to return a value.
 ```Go title='Function example do not return a value'
 func fa() int {
 	a: